 Follow guidlines below to the extent possible.
 They involve some combination of mechanical issues, loss reduction, avoiding RF carbon paths and other insulation issues.
 Many installers will not be able to deal with all these, and for good reasons.
-Inability to comply causes loss by deploying FCP wires and their RF fields too close to lossy materials or in a manner that weakens the FCP's zero/minimal net field properties.
+Inability to comply causes loss by deploying FCP wires and their RF fields too close to lossy materials or arranged in a manner that weakens or defeats the FCP's zero/minimal net field trick.
 Provide what separation you can, remembering that as separation decreases, loss increases.

 Planning FCP Support, Routing and Placement